 Auditing objectives, standards, and procedures employed in the examination of business enterprises and verification of their financial statements.
 Includes an evaluation of internal control, preparation of work papers, report writing, professional ethics, and current trends.
 Prerequisites: BUS 311 and All business core courses except BUS 481 and Senior standing.
+Offered: Spring.

-BUS 416 • Business Forecasting and Data Mining 3 Credits
+BUS 416 · Business Forecasting and Data Mining 3 Credits

 Teach students business time-series forecasting, database management and querying, and some tools for data mining in business analytics.
 Specific application will include forecasting sales and revenue, economic trends, clustering data and classifying outcomes.
 Case studies, real world data, and relevant software will be used.
-Prerequisites: BUS 317 and Major in business with an emphasis in business analysis and analytics and Senior standing.
+Prerequisites: BUS 317; BUS 100M or MAT 124M; COS 100 and Senior standing.
 Offered: Spring.